Personal Care & Fitness job market report cover, Baltimore-Columbia-Towson, MD, 2026-06

 Mid-Career Candidates

-Biggest mistake: Leading with years of experience instead of measurable outcomes like retention, rebooking, upsells, class attendance, or member conversion.
+Biggest mistake: Leading with years of experience alone instead of showing retention, assessment-to-program planning, or evidence that you can keep a client book full.

 Career Switchers